New York Sales Tax Filing Update May 2019: Marketplace Facilitator Laws

-Yes-- if you meet the definition of a vendor in New York, and you make sales to customers in New York on platforms outside of the marketplace that is automatically collecting and remitting, you will also need to collect tax on your end on the New York orders that are processed on the other platforms.
+Yes--if you have nexus in the state (physical or economic) and you make sales to customers in New York on platforms outside of the marketplace that is automatically collecting and remitting, you will also need to collect tax on your end on the New York orders that are processed on the other platforms.

 Do I still need to file returns in New York?